Blog

 #5 – Stage Presence

 Histrionics or Passion?
 THIS is a sensitive subject for some.
 You’re on stage, you know you need to entertain as well as play… so you start to ‘move-around’.
-You’ve notified your face of the performance-alert, and now you’re smiling (or making big guitar faces ).
+You’ve notified your face of the performance-alert, and now you’re smiling (or making big guitar faces).
 Yes, sometimes there is stage direction given for show-flow, where to be /when and so forth.
 However, for me at least, here’s the rub: Is it done with soul-less histrionics, or movement out of passion?
 I can’t tell you how many times I’ve seen it look like the former… and sometimes the movement looks learned or planned and doesn’t even fit the genre of music.
 Yes, people respond to energy and motion… but they respond MORE to authenticity (IMHO).
-I’ve discussed this idea with some…
+I’ve discussed this idea with some who…

 Read More